fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

    But there is a sweet spot of users |--|
-   maybe those just a bit more comfortable with the concept of chaining functions together to achieve an effect, perhaps those just seeking a wordier syntax
-   (or at least one that is less dense)
+   maybe those just a bit more comfortable with the concept of chaining functions together to achieve an effect, perhaps those just seeking a less cryptic syntax (or at least one that is less dense)
    |--| where the tidyverse can provide a rich ecosystem
    where powerful analyses can be developed quickly.